Has The Endgame for The British Royal Family Begun?

-2023 brings the official coronation of King Charles as The Crown, typically considered a celebratory moment.
-However, Charles does not hold the same public will that his mother, Queen Elizabeth II, did.
-This Netflix season of The Crown reminds viewers of how he treated his wife, Diana – The People’s Princess.
+2023 brought the official coronation of King Charles as The Crown typically considered a celebratory moment.
+However, Charles does not hold the same public will as his mother, Queen Elizabeth II.
+Then Netflix’s last season of The Crown reminded viewers of how he treated his wife, Diana – The People’s Princess.
 As well as how out of touch he seems with his “subjects” everyday lives and struggles.

 Is This The Endgame After 1200 Years?

-That’s the subject of another 2023 forthcoming book, “Endgame: Inside the Royal Family and the Monarchy’s Fight for Survival,” announced today.
-This second book from Omid Scobie follows his New York Times best-seller “Finding Freedom” telling the tale of Harry & Meghan’s own Brexit.
+That’s the subject of a book, “Endgame: Inside the Royal Family and the Monarchy’s Fight for Survival.”
+This second book from Omid Scobie follows his New York Times best-seller “Finding Freedom,” telling the tale of Harry & Meghan’s own Brexit.

-From a disastrous tour of the Caribbean reminding the world of the family and institution’s colonizing background to racist behavior from a senior royal at an official Palace event for women of diverse backgrounds, 2022 has been full of missteps.
+From a disastrous tour of the Caribbean reminding the world of the family and institution’s colonizing background to racist behavior from a senior royal at an official Palace event for women of diverse backgrounds, The Royal Era without Queen Elizabeth has been full of missteps.

 If their expensive roles are only ceremonial, but their ceremonies are offensive to “their people,” then has their time as a monarchy come to an end?